graphcore/examples/vision/cnns/pytorch/train/README.md

 `--fine-tune-gradient-accumulation` Number of batches to accumulate before a gradient update during the fine-tuning phase when --half-res-training.

-`--fine-tune-batch-size`       Batch during the fine-tuning phase when --half-res-training.
+`--fine-tune-micro-batch-size`       Batch during the fine-tuning phase when --half-res-training.

 `--fine-tune-first-trainable-layer` First non-frozen layer in the fine-tuned model when --half-res-training.

 ### Automatic loss scaling (ALS) for half precision training

-ALS is an experimental feature in the Poplar SDK which brings stability to training large models in half precision, specially when gradient accumulation and reduction across replicas also happen in half precision.
+ALS is a feature in the Poplar SDK which brings stability to training large models in half precision, specially when gradient accumulation and reduction across replicas also happen in half precision.

 NB.
 This feature expects the `poptorch` training option `accumulationAndReplicationReductionType` to be set to `poptorch.ReductionType.Mean`, and for accumulation by the optimizer to be done in half precision (using `accum_type=torch.float16` when instantiating the optimizer), or else it may lead to unexpected behaviour.